smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Matsuyama City
 If you cause an alert in Masaru's compound, Masaru will run into its main building then exit out the back door without his bodyguards.

+Two other ways to isolate Masaru are to take out his masseuse or to heat up his bath water.

 ## Myogi Pass